Sanity.io Integration

 title | string | The article's main headline (H1). |

-slug | slug | The URL-friendly identifier for the post. |
+slug | slug | The URL-friendly identifier for the post.
+Stored as { _type: "slug", current: "..." }. |

-content | array of block types | The full HTML or portable text content of the article. |
+content | array of block types (Portable Text) | The full content of the article, automatically converted from Markdown. |

 excerpt | text or string | A short summary of the article. |